 - take part in performing opportunities including end of term sharings and Bridge Week

-Entry to the programme is by audition only and we accept a small number of students each year into the programme to allow us to focus our teaching on each individual’s development.
+Entry is by audition only and we accept a small number of students each year into the programme to allow us to focus our teaching on each individual’s development.

 Please contact us by email at email@example.com if you have any questions and we would be happy to help.

-As a Junior Conservatoire student, you will have a busy timetable of classes to attend weekly in order to ensure you develop your dance technique at the right pace.
+As a Junior Conservatoire student, you will attend weekly in order to ensure you develop your dance technique at the right pace.

 What you will study

 - Your core dance classes will focus on the foundations of contemporary dance technique, release and floor work.

 - Alongside this you will be set individual targets in strength, flexibility, stamina and fitness, which you will be encouraged to practice in your own time.